12Me21/powder-game-1/README.md

 Note: __requires linux__

 Run `make` to compile.
-(If your cpu has multiple cores, you can can make it faster if you pass `-jl` to make.)
+(If your cpu has multiple cores, you can can make it faster if you pass `-j -l` to make.)

 ## Optimizations
 set environment variable `opt` to compile with optimizations enabled (this will take longer)